guilherme-andrade/recruitr/README.md

 ## Authentication:

 Since I went for a full-stack Rails approach, I used a simple devise authentication scheme, with little to no modification.
-In the case the application was a simple API, I would've kept the authentication to a minimal JWT approach.
+In the case the application was a simple API, I would've kept the authentication to a minimal JWT strategy.

 <br>